aryan-rajoria/dep-scan/README.md

 ```

 > [!NOTE]
 > The macOS binaries are currently unsigned.
-On first run macOS Gatekeeper may block them; clear the quarantine attribute with `xattr -d com.apple.quarantine ./depscan-darwin-arm64` (or allow the binary under System Settings → Privacy & Security).
+On first run macOS Gatekeeper may block them; clear the quarantine attribute with `xattr -d com.apple.quarantine ./depscan-darwin-arm64` (or allow the binary under System Settings, Privacy & Security).

 > [!NOTE]
-> The vulnerability database is still downloaded on first run — only cdxgen is bundled, not the vuln DB.
+> The vulnerability database is still downloaded on first run.
+Only cdxgen is bundled, not the vuln DB.
 Set `VDB_DATABASE_URL` (for example `ghcr.io/appthreat/vdbxz-app-2y:v6.7.x` for a smaller, recent-years-only database) to control which database is fetched.

 All standalone binaries bundle `blint`, but not its optional `nyxstone` disassembly backend (which has no wheels and no Windows support).
 Deep disassembly-based binary analysis is therefore unavailable in the standalone binaries; use the Python package (`pip install owasp-depscan[all]`) if you need it.